Tansener Tanpura

-Tansener Tanpura is a musical mystery Bengali web series.
-The series is about the notes and melodies of music through the traditional Indian classical music.
-Directed by Soumik Chattopadhyay and developed in Anandagarh.
-Pushpita Mukherjee and Debshankar Haldar join in Tansener Tanpura Season 2.

-The second season is streamed on 13 November 2020.
+Tansener Tanpura (lit.
+'Tansen's Tanpura') is an Indian musical mystery web series.
+The series is about the notes and melodies of Hindustani classical music.
+Directed by Soumik Chattopadhyay, it was released on 26 June 2020 on the Hoichoi streaming service.
+A second season released on 13 November 2020.

 Description

-The plot revolves around the travel of a youngster in search of haunting events and the truth.
-He sets out to Tansener Tanpura filled with the magic of music and a lot of mysteries.
+The plot revolves around the travels of a youngster in search of haunting events and the truth.
+He sets out for Tansener Tanpura filled with the magic of music and a lot of mysteries.

 The series features Vikram Chatterjee, Rupsha Chatterjee, Jayati Bhatia, Rajat Ganguly, Debesh Roychowdhury, Sujan Mukherjee, Subhashish Mukherjee, Bhaskar Banerjee in the lead roles.

-On 22 June hoichoi released an animated shot that looks back to the story history.
+On 22 June hoichoi released an animated shot that looks back at the story's history.